yuliu96/lsfm_fuse_my/README.md

                 save_folder = save_folder,
                 )
 ```
-Alternatively, FUSE-illu can be initialized with user-defined training parameters, a full list of input arguments in `__init__` is here:
+Alternatively, FUSE_illu can be initialized with user-defined training parameters, a full list of input arguments in `__init__` is here:
 ```
 require_precropping: bool = True,
 precropping_params: list[int, int, int, int] = [],